swingflip-repo-archive/Generic-Genero-Application-Template-Lite/src/Lang_Readme_EN.txt

 Here is where your localisation wording goes.
-By default GGAT's default language is English.
-If you are wanting to localise your application whilst using GGAT as your application base.
-Add folders as needed.
+By default, GGAT's default language is English.
+If you are wanting to localise your application whilst using GGAT as your application base, add folders as needed.

-Please bare in mind where you are saving your localisation files mind you as it is critical you store the files in the correct places.
+Please bare in mind where you are saving your localisation files as it is critical you store the files in the correct place.

 For Example: